p3732/arrival_film_analysis/src/chapter2 emotions.md

 Its shape parallels that of the big window front in Louise's studio apartment, that is prominently featured in the opening shot and subsequent shots later on.
 Maybe this familiar shape is what leads Louise to build up enough trust and take of her helmet during the third encounter [^third], resulting in the first actual successful communication.

-However, when the aliens arrive for the first time, the familiar, white barrier is shrouded in darkness and fog.
+When the aliens arrive for the first time, the familiarity of the white barrier is shrouded in darkness and fog.
 The aliens are not fully visible, blurring out into mist, as if their mysterious aura is clouding the light.
 Only later, after Louise dares to step into a completely dark monolithic elevator and is transported to the other side of the barrier, the full shape of the aliens can be seen.
 There, beyond the barrier, the fog allows a white blinding ambient light to shine through.